-Jackson received plenty of Division I offers but decided to stay in-state and play for the Florida State Seminoles in 2021.
+Jackson, the No. 37 defensive lineman in the country according to the 247Sports Composite, received plenty of Division I college football offers but decided to stay in-state and play for the Florida State Seminoles in 2021.

-Alabama, Arkansas, Auburn, Georgia, Georgia Tech, LSU, Miami, Ohio State, Oklahoma, Pittsburgh, South Carolina, Tennessee, Texas A&M, and UCF all reached out, but FSU won out.
+Alabama, Arkansas, Auburn, Georgia, Georgia Tech, LSU, Miami, Ohio State, Oklahoma, Pittsburgh, South Carolina, Tennessee, Texas A&M, UCF, and Virginia all reached out, but FSU won out thanks to the recruiting efforts of defensive tackles coach Odell Haggins and defensive coordinator Adam Fuller.
 Jackson confirmed his commitment and signed during the Early Signing Period.

 Shambre Jackson Highlights

-Shambre Jackson can match up anywhere on the defensive line and reach the quarterback.
-He is strong enough and has a high motor to succeed wherever he plays.
+Defensive end Shambre Jackson is a matchup problem for any offensive lineman.
+He is strong enough and has a high motor to succeed wherever he plays on the defensive line.

 In 2019, Jackson accumulated 56 tackles and a whopping 14.5 sacks.
 Those are numbers you'd expect from a blue-chip prospect, so it is interesting seeing scouting reports that mention his day three NFL Draft projection.